ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 states that these interfaces be implemented (for example, by clients and servers) to be considered valid entities in the Privacy Pass ecosystem.

 The interfaces have three configurable fields.
-The `Type` field indicates whether the interface runs `synchronously` or `asynchronously`.
-A `synchronous` interface returns data to the interface that has called it.
-An `asynchronous` interface sends its response to a new interface and the workflow continues.
 The `Visibility` field indicates that the interface is either contactable externally (`external`) or that it is activated internally by the entity at some point (`internal`).
 The `Input` field determines valid input types of that are received by the interface.
 The `Returns` field provides the